Here’s the fact – gRPC does not work with AWS load balancers properly.

 gRPC Tutorial FAQ

-gRPC has recently got an experimental package for Unity so that it can now work with the game engine.
+How to get gRPC to work with Unity?gRPC has recently got an experimental package for Unity so that it can now work with the game engine.
 This precise yet informative instruction is prepared to illustrate the process and help you get the remote procedure call system to work with Unity.